k2view-academy/K2View-Academy/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md

 **DB Class Methods - Common Use Cases**

-The following table describes common use cases when working with DB Interfaces.\
+The following table describes common use cases when working with DB interfaces.\
 To view the list of Fabric APIs, click **http://[Fabric IP address]:3213/static/doc/user-api/index.html**
 <table>
 <tbody>